robertziel/sample_panel_react_core/README.md

       * authenticationToken is set to null
       * currentUser is set to null
       * when authenticationToken is null SignInPage is rendered `app/containers/BackendApiConnector/index.js`

+#### FORMS
+It's hard to make forms DRY, but we can adopt some conventions.
+Example form can be found in `containers/_authPages/SignInPage/Form.js`
+Component:
+* keeps all form params in state and updates them on input's onChange event
+* `onSubmit()` function should be responsible for any actions made after form is submitted, in most cases it will be API fetch (check section API fetchers)
+* when using API fetcher:
+  * define `state.disabled`
+  * you should pass `form: this` to fetcher
+  * fetcher will call `form.disable()` before and `form.enable()` after AJAX call
+  * `state.disabled` is used in submit button as `disabled={this.state.disabled}` to prevent from double submit
+Test:
+* `shouldDisableFormAfterSubmit(formComponentName, options: { configure, fillInAndSubmitForm })`
+  * Include `import shouldDisableFormAfterSubmit from 'testsHelpers/shouldDisableFormAfterSubmit';` and call in your tests
+  * parameters
+    * `formComponentName` - component name as string like `'Form'`, is used to find component in wrapper
+    * `options: { configure }` - function which should call enzyme mock and return wrapper containing tested form component
+    * `fillInAndSubmitForm` - function which fills in and submit form with valid data

 #### Notifications
 * Based on https://github.com/igorprado/react-notification-system